 Uncomfortable making openings in the matrix?

-Use separating springs with the Greater Curve matrix.
-The band's outward flare places it directly against the adjacent teeth.
+Use sectional matrix rings with Greater Curve bands.
+The outward flare places it directly against the adjacent teeth.
 I recommend thinning the band with a composite finishing bur at the contact position.
 Thinning will make the matrix malleable and adaptable to the adjacent tooth.
 Thinning will also acquaint you with the exercise of "smoothing in" contact openings.